huchengyong/easy-mydb/README.md

 ## alias
 * `alias` alias of the current data table.
 Alias is used to set the alias of the current data table, which is convinient to use other chained operations such as method `mJoin`.
-Because the `join` is a build-in method of JavaScript, so we use `mJoin` steated.
+Because the `join` is a build-in method of JavaScript, so we use `mJoin` instead.
 ```js
 User.alias('u').mJoin('group g', 'u.groupId = g.id').select()
 ```